violeterisb/old-zachberglund.github.com/works.md

 ---
 {% include JB/setup %}

 This page is currently a "work" in progress–if you will.
-I will be updating this as I go a long with my blog and acquire more recordings of my music.
-In the mean time my works consist of various piano solos, electronic pieces, and a mixture of different compositions for small ensembles–a few of these being commissions.
+I will be updating this page quite a bit in a few months.
+In the mean time if you would like to see more of my work send me and email and I can show you personally.

 2013: